Plan name | State definition of qualified expenses | |

 | |

-FLORIDA Florida Investment 529 Plan | The state conforms with the federal definition of qualified education expenses, which includes expenses for higher education, apprenticeship programs, interest and/or principal on qualified education loans up to a $10,000 lifetime cap, and up to $10,000 per year in tuition in connection with enrollment or attendance at an elementary or secondary public, private, or religious school.
-Distributions from a 529 account directly to a Roth IRA are considered a qualified expense.
+FLORIDA Florida Investment 529 Plan | The state's definition of qualified education expenses currently includes expenses for attendance at an institution of higher education as defined by the Internal Revenue Code and its regulations addressing qualified state tuition programs, participation in an apprenticeship program, and interest and/or principal on qualified education loans up to a $10,000 lifetime cap, and up to $20,000 in K-12 tuition and other qualified expenses.
+The state's definition also includes distributions from a 529 account directly to a Roth IRA if the withdrawal follows all federal requirements for 529-to-Roth rollovers.

 | |